 Although Mr Hipkins said he was "reconsidering" attending the opening match, he insisted the tournament would go ahead as planned.

 “Obviously with the FIFA World Cup starting tonight, there are a lot of eyes on Auckland,” Mr Hipkins said. “ The government has spoken to FIFA this morning and the tournament will go ahead as planned.
-I want to reiterate that there is no broader national security threat.
+I want to reiterate that there is no wider national security threat.
 This appears to be the action of an individual.”

 Trung Kien (according to AP)